 To implement Recommendation 11, the BGRI working group has worked to codify the methods for the GAC-Board Consultations process as called for in the bylaws.
 The GAC has submitted edits to the document, and the revised text remains to be reviewed/approved by the Board.
 The Board then will need to develop bylaws amendments that would impose a time limit and require a super majority of the Board in order to reject GAC advice.

 As the BGRI working group tackled Recommendation 12, several complicating factors emerged, including the complexity and length of the Generic Names Supporting Organization’s (GNSO) policy development process.
 Additionally, despite the fact that the policy development processes of various SOs and ACs are open to community participation, there are different levels of explicit participation avenues for the GAC.
 For example, the ccNSO process affirmatively includes input from the GAC in particular, while the GNSO process is “open” to all interested stakeholders and has no specific path to participation by the GAC.
-However, the GAC is structured under the Bylaws to provide public policy advice directly to the ICANN Board.
+However, the GAC is structured under the bylaws to provide public policy advice directly to the ICANN Board.
 Some see this as an impediment to early engagement.
 In addition, considerable differences exist within the ICANN community as to the scope of the terms “policy” and “public policy.”
 The GNSO does not appear to assign any particular or specific weight to “public policy” advice from the GAC in its deliberations.
 For its part, the GAC is aware that it does not have membership status in the GNSO and cannot influence or determine the outcome of GNSO processes.
 There is no clear record, for example, of acceptance by the GNSO of GAC input prior to the completion of any specific GNSO policy recommendation; in fact, the reverse is the case (e.g. public order and morality).
 Recommendation 12 was discussed by the BGRI working group at ICANN Prague, Toronto and Beijing, with focus specifically on the different work methods in the GAC as compared to the other SOs and ACs.
 The GAC has agreed to develop proposals for new tools/mechanisms for engagement with the GNSO policy development process, and discussions are ongoing.

 In relation to Recommendation 13, at the request of the BGRI working group ICANN staff has proposed a monthly policy update for the GAC to assist its members in monitoring/tracking pending policy development initiatives.
 This effort has been welcomed by the GAC and is considered one of several elements that will support meeting the goal of the Recommendation.
 There may be additional tools identified by the BGRI working group that could facilitate a broader understanding among GAC members of the variety of pending policy initiatives and deliberations in other ICANN stakeholders groups.
 The GAC has also proposed, via the BGRI working group, the idea of "reverse" liaisons from ACs and SOs, as well as a Board liaison to the GAC, which remains under consideration in terms of specific implementation measures.